MasodSaidi/minimal-api-endpoints/README.md

 # MinimalApi.Endpoints

-MinimalApi.Endpoints is a .NET Nuget package that allows you to easily structure your Minimal Api Endpoints in individual classes instead of having them all in `Program.cs`.
+MinimalApi.Endpoints is a package that allows you to easily structure your Minimal Api Endpoints in individual classes instead of having them all in `Program.cs`.

 ## Installation

-You can install MinimalApi.Endpoints via NuGet Package Manager in Visual Studio or by using the following command in the Package Manager Console:
+You can install MinimalApi.Endpoints via NuGet Package Manager in Visual Studio or by using the following command:

 ```
-Install-Package MinimalApi.Endpoints
+dotnet add package MinimalApi.Endpoints
 ```

 ## Usage